Saudi Arabia flag

 The Board has a chairman, vice-chairman, judges, and administrative staff.
 The Board is separated into three levels of review, with cases assigned to specialized tribunals for criminal, administrative, disciplinary, and commercial disputes involving private parties.

-To become a judge in the Sharia Courts, candidates must have a degree in Sharia/Islamic law from a university (not merely a generalized law degree), complete a post-graduate qualifications program at the Institute of Higher Judiciary, and pass examinations administered by the Supreme Judicial Council.
+To become a judge in the Sharia Courts, candidates must be Saudi citizens, have a degree in Islamic law from a university (not merely a general law degree), complete a post-graduate qualifications program at the Institute of Higher Judiciary, and pass examinations administered by the Supreme Judicial Council.
+Candidates for the Courts of Appeal must have at least two years as a court president, nineteen years of judicial experience, or have been a professor of jurisprudence for nineteen years.
 The Minister of Justice is responsible for the selection of judges in the Sharia Courts based on the recommendations given by the Supreme Judicial Council.

-Members of the Board of Grievances must also have a diploma from a Sharia college or an equivalent university diploma as well as a master’s degree in law or a related legal field.
-They must also meet other the qualifications, depending on their rank within the judiciary.
+Members of the Board of Grievances must also be citizens and have a diploma from a Sharia college or an equivalent university diploma as well as a master’s degree in law or a related legal field.
+They also must successfully complete mandatory training and pass an examination.
 Members of the Board are selected by the Administrative Affairs Committee, which serves an administrative role equivalent to the Supreme Judicial Council.

 Judicial Administration

-The Supreme Judicial Council, formerly the highest court of review, oversees judicial administration, including the supervision of courts and judges.
+The Supreme Judicial Council, formerly the highest court of review, oversees judicial administration for the Sharia Courts, including the supervision of courts and judges.
 Its chairman and ten members are appointed by the King.
 Article 46 of the Basic Law of Governance mandates that the judiciary is independent and subject to no authority other than Islamic law.

 Court Proceedings

-Civil complaints are filed with the Sharia Courts or Board of Grievances.
-In some courts (like the commercial courts), there is electronic case filing.
+Complaints are filed with the Sharia Courts or Board of Grievances.
+Some courts in the country (including the commercial courts) have electronic case filing.
 After the complaint is processed, the court issues a hearing date and subpoenas the defendant.

 The “trial” process begins at the first court session.
 Evidence is not usually exchanged before proceedings commence.
 At the first hearing, parties submit statements of the claim and the defense.
 The court may hold additional short hearings during which evidence is presented.
 Judges lead the examination and cross examination of witnesses.
 Evidence is given orally or in writing.
 If an expert is needed, the judge will summon the expert.
 Most hearings are held in open court unless the judge or one of the parties requests a closed hearing.